Dunlop, A., Colgan, R., Kirby, A., Ranger, A. & Blasiak-Wal, I.

 (2017).
 Partial-breast radiotherapy after breast conservation surgery for patients with early breast cancer (UK IMPORT LOW trial): 5-year results from a multicentre, randomised, controlled, phase 3, non-inferiority trial.
-Lancet,
+The lancet,

 O’Connell, R.L., DiMicco, R., Khabra, K., O’Flynn, E.A., deSouza, N., Roche, N., Barry, P.A., Kirby, A.M. & Rusby, J.E.

 (2016).
 Initial experience of the BREAST-Q breast-conserving therapy module.
-Breast cancer res treat,
+Breast cancer research and treatment,

 Landeg, S.J., Kirby, A.M., Lee, S.F., Bartlett, F., Titmarsh, K., Donovan, E., Griffin, C.L., Gothard, L., Locke, I. & McNair, H.A., et al.

 (2016).
 A randomized control trial evaluating fluorescent ink versus dark ink tattoos for breast radiotherapy.
 Br j radiol,